ceaseless-prayer/scripture-service/README.md

 ```

 #Notes
-* Multiple versions is not supported, though some of the code is there (currently commented out).
+* Multiple versions are not supported though some of the code is there (commented out).
 Because this is build on the Digital Bible Platform, languages can be associated with versions.
 As it stands, assign a default version with the language based on the Digital Bible Platform.
-* Because of time constraints, html is currently a parameter.
-It should really be separated from the response.
+* Because of time constraints, HTML is currently a parameter.
+It should be separated from the response.